 Now.
-Five Years from Now.
+Five Years From Now.

 Now is a condition.
-What will it become 1826 days beyond this moment?
+What will it become 1,826 days beyond this moment?

 Thursday, March 20, 2031.

-As I sip my double espresso, I reflect on how everything familiar has shifted since that Spring morning five years ago.
-Today is not a prediction.
+As I sip my double espresso, I reflect on how everything familiar has shifted since that first morning of Spring in 2026 — five years ago.
+I realize that today is not a prediction.
 It is a condition.
-Because I now understand that the future doesn’t arrive all at once.
-It builds quietly—then one day you realize you’re already living inside it.

 This is that day.